ruiying-ocean/Abil/README.md

 3. Merge the predictions into a single netcdf and do post processing using `post.py`

-Examples for each step is provided in the respective Jupyter notebooks which can be found in `/notebooks`.
+Examples for each step are provided in the respective Jupyter notebooks which can be found in `/notebooks`.

 If you would like to reproduce the model output reported in deVries2023 see  `/deVries2023` and `/configuration/deVries2023_model_config.yml`